LEC: Linear Expectation Constraints for Selection-Conditioned Risk Control in Selective Prediction and Routing Systems: Methodology

-Intuitively, the random variable $Z^{(a)} - \alpha S^{(a)}$ measures \emph{error count minus $\alpha$ times selection count} on a single example; if its expectation is non-positive, then the conditional error rate among accepted predictions (i.e., FDR) cannot exceed~$\alpha$.
+Intuitively, the random variable $Z^{(a)} - \alpha S^{(a)}$ measures \emph{accepted error count minus $\alpha$ times selection count} on a single example; if its expectation is non-positive, then the marginal error probability conditioned on selection does not exceed~$\alpha$.